Hydrodynamic force on a small squirmer moving with a time-dependent velocity at small Reynolds numbers: Formulation of the problem

-The particle Reynolds number determines the importance of convective terms in Eqs.~(\ref{eq:eom}), and ${\rm Re}_{\rm{p}} {\rm Sl}=a^2/(\nu \tauc)$ is the ratio of two time scales, the viscous time $a^2/\nu$, and $\tauc$.
-Equations (\ref{eq:eom}) are precisely those used by \citet{lovalenti1993hydrodynamic}, to study the effect of convective inertia on the hydrodynamic force on a passive sphere in a spatially uniform flow, their Eqs.~(2.3a, 2.3b).
-Only the boundary conditions (\ref{eq_Bc}) differ, by the surface field $\vec v$.
+The particle Reynolds number determines the importance of convective terms in Eq.~(\ref{eq_mvt}), and ${\rm Re}_{\rm{p}} {\rm Sl}=a^2/(\nu \tauc)$ is the ratio of two time scales, the viscous time $\tau_\nu=a^2/\nu$, and $\tauc$.
+Equations~(\ref{div_w},\ref{eq_mvt}) are precisely those used by \citet{lovalenti1993hydrodynamic}, to study the effect of convective inertia on the hydrodynamic force on a passive sphere in a spatially uniform flow, their Eqs.~(2.3a, 2.3b).
+Only the boundary conditions (\ref{eq_Bc}) differ, by the surface-velocity field $\vec v$.
 This additional term makes the difference between an active and a passive particle.
-Our goal is to determine, in what follows, how this term modifies the hydrodynamic force, and in particular how swimming affects the history force.
+In the following we describe how this term modifies the hydrodynamic force.